Ugocode/Salary_Prediction_Project/README.md

 # Salary_Prediction_Project
-Prediction of salaries of a workers based on some information about their profile
+Artificial Intelligence project on the prediction of salaries of workers based on some information about their profile

 ![](salaries.png)